mackelec/LexusGS450_Camry_Inverter_Breakout/README.md

 ### Files

   *  DXF file is the outline of the Toyota Logic PCB with Connector and mount hole positions.
+  *  PDF datasheets of the 50 way JST and the 8 & 16 way JST connector.
   *  PDF - Schematics.

     * Page 1 shows the intellegence we think we know and don't know.